Dartmouth College student groups: Dartmouth Outing Club

-Dartmouth Sexual Assault Peer Advocates

-The Sexual Assault Peer Advocate (SAPA) program at Dartmouth College began in the 1980s as an effort to promote awareness about sexual abuse on the Dartmouth campus.
-SAPAs go through an extensive 40 hours of training.
-SAPAs help victims contact counselors and other medical advisors, as well as provide information about legal aspects of the process, including reporting to the Hanover, New Hampshire police and to Safety and Security, Dartmouth's security force.

-Dartmouth Society of Investment and Economics

-The Dartmouth Society of Investment and Economics was founded in the fall of 2005 and is the primary economics and finance related student organization on campus.

 Dartmouth Union of Bogglers

 The Dartmouth Union of Bogglers (DUB) is a college-recognized club founded in 2020 to promote and organize games of Boggle for members of the Dartmouth community.

-Friday Night Rock

-Friday Night Rock is an active student group that brings independent bands and musicians to Dartmouth several times every term for concerts and provides an important alternative social space for students.
-Concerts are held in Sarner Underground.

-Gender Sexuality XYZ

-Gender Sexuality XYZ (GSX) is made up of students interested in bringing together the Gay, Lesbian, Bisexual, Transgender, Queer, and Allied communities of Dartmouth College.
-The Gay Straight Alliance, formed in the spring of 1999, was renamed Gender Sexuality XYZ in the fall of 2007.

-Green Key Society

-Established in 1921, the Green Key Society is an honorary service organization at Dartmouth College.
-Green Key helps to run such traditional Dartmouth events as First-Year Orientation, the Bonfire, Homecoming Sweep, Commencement, and Green Key Weekend.

-Native Americans at Dartmouth

-The Native Americans at Dartmouth (NAD) organization is a student-run organization that has represented over 150 tribes.
-NAD partakes in the Inter-Community Council which is dedicated to uniting all the minority organizations on the campus of Dartmouth College.

 Senior societies

 Student literary or fraternal societies of Dartmouth College date back to 1783.
 Starting in the late nineteenth century, students began creating societies for each of the four class years.
 Only the senior societies survive from those early class societies, and new ones have been added in recent years.
 Almost all keep their membership secret until commencement, when members of most senior societies may be identified by their carved canes.
 Most societies have gained official recognition by the College as organizations.
 However, some of the newer societies continue to operate underground.
-Approximately 31% of the senior class members are affiliated with a recognized senior society today.
+Approximately 31 percent of the senior class members are affiliated with a recognized senior society today.